opencontrol/example-pipelines/output/AC-1.md

 # AC-1
 ## Addressed by:
+ - User Account and Authentication LDAP Integration
  - Access Control Policies for 18F

- - User Account and Authentication LDAP Integration
+Cloud Foundry integrates with an organization's Identity Provider (IDP) which dictates further account management policies.

 ## AC-1 a